Understanding Genetics

 Autosomal Dominant

-Only one copy of a gene has a mutation/change in each cell that leads to a genetic condition.
+Only one copy of a gene has a pathogenic variant in each cell that leads to a genetic condition.
 There is a 50% risk to pass on the condition to your children and typically each affected person has one affected biological parent.

 Autosomal Recessive

-Both copies of a gene have a mutation/change for an individual to be affected with the genetic condition.
-Biological parents are usually unaffected but each “carry” a mutation/change in one of their two copies of the gene.
+Both copies of a gene have a pathogenic variant for an individual to be affected with the genetic condition.
+Biological parents are usually unaffected but each “carry” a pathogenic variant in one of their two copies of the gene.
 If both biological parents are carriers of the same genetic condition, there is a 1 in 4 or 25% chance to have an affected child.

 X-Linked Recessive

-A mutation/change is located on the X chromosome.
-Typically, individuals with one X chromosome are affected if they have the mutation/change on their X chromosome.
-Individuals with two X chromosomes with the mutation/change are typically unaffected because the additional X chromosome acts as a functioning backup copy, and are considered “carriers”.
+A pathogenic variant is located on the X chromosome.
+Typically, individuals with one X chromosome are affected if they have the pathogenic variant on their X chromosome.
+Individuals with two X chromosomes with the pathogenic variant are typically unaffected because the additional X chromosome acts as a functioning backup copy, and are considered “carriers”.
 If an individual with two X chromosomes is a carrier for an X-linked condition, any XY offspring that they have has a 50% change to be affected, and any XX offspring that they have has a 50% change to be a carrier.
 If an individual with one X chromosome is affected, then ALL of their XY offspring will be neither affected nor carriers and ALL of their XX offspring will be carriers.

 Rarely, XX individuals can inherit an X-linked recessive disorder.
 If both biological parents are affected, ALL of their offspring will be affected.
 If the XY parent is affected and the XX parent is a carrier, 50% of their offspring will be affected, while the other 50% will be unaffected individuals or carrier individuals.